-A new archive of the entirety of English Wikipedia for Kiwix, an offline browser for web content, is now available for download to anyone who wants to browse offline or have a local backup of the online encyclopedia.
+A new archive of the entirety of English Wikipedia for Kiwix, an offline browser for web content, is now available for download to anyone who wants to read offline or simply have a local backup of the online encyclopedia.

 The archive was noticed by a person on Reddit who shared it in a post.
 The person included a link to the website for Kiwix, where the 89 GB ZIM file (a format for offline wiki content) is available for download.